 What I’m interested in these days

-- Developing and refining a curriculum to support community managers in science – in my role as Program Director for the AAAS Community Engagement Fellows Program.
+- Developing and refining a curriculum to support community managers in science – in my role as Center Director for the AAAS Center for Scientific Collaboration and Community Engagement (CSCCE).

 - Defining the roles and skill sets of scientific community managers – which includes my work with the C3 project team of the 2017 class of AAAS Community Engagement Fellows.